milaq/YCast/README.md

 YCast really does not need much computing power nor bandwidth.
 It just serves the information to the AVR.
 The streaming itself gets handled by the AVR directly, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.

-1) Create your initial `stations.yml` and put it in the same directory as `ycast.py`.
-The config follows a basic YAML structure (see below).
-2) Create a manual entry in your DNS server (read 'Router' for most home users). `vtuner.com` should point to the machine YCast is running on.
+You need to create a manual entry in your DNS server (read 'Router' for most home users). `vtuner.com` should point to the machine YCast is running on.
 Alternatively, in case you only want to forward specific vendors, the following entries may be configured:

   * Yamaha AVRs: `radioyamaha.vtuner.com` (and optionally `radioyamaha2.vtuner.com`)
   * Onkyo AVRs: `onkyo.vtuner.com` (and optionally `onkyo2.vtuner.com`)
   * Denon/Marantz AVRs: `denon.vtuner.com` (and optionally `denon2.vtuner.com`)

-3) Run `ycast.py`.
+If you want to use the 'My Stations' feature besides the global radio index, create a `stations.yml` and run YCast with the `-c` switch to specify the path to it.
+The config follows a basic YAML structure (see below).

 ### stations.yml
 ```